thraraujo/pysymmpol/docs/citation.md

 # Citation & Contributing

-If you considered this package useful in your research, please, cite is as
+If you found this package useful in your research, please consider citing our companion paper, available at arXiv [LINK].
 ```
 @article{Araujo:2024XXX,
     author = "Araujo, Thiago",